Ho bisogno di vederti

-Ho bisogno di vederti is the title of the song which was the entry of the San Remo music festival in 1965.
-It was released there and was released after Connie Francis and Gigliola Cinquetti.
+Ho bisogno di vederti was a song written by Ramsete and Roberto Ciampi presented at the Sanremo Music Festival 1965 and released by Connie Francis and Gigliola Cinquetti.

 Background

-Both Connie Francis and Gigliola Cinquetti were invited to play "Ho bisogno di vederti" and use two orchestral arrangements to emphasize the importance of competition as a composer's competition.
-Two different artists.
-In the 1965 edition of San Remo Music Festival, each entry had to be presented.

-This song was in the semi-finals, finishing fifth in the ranking after the last night of the festival on January 30, 1965.
+The song "Ho bisogno di vederti" was written for the Sanremo Music Festival and was performed by both Connie Francis and Gigliola Cinquetti using two different orchestral arrangements.
+The song was first performed in the second semi-final of the event on 29 January 1965 and was performed again during the final.

 Connie Francis

 Initial release: MGM Records single K 2102

-Recording of Connie Francis' s "Ho bisogno di vederti" was first released before the Sanremo Music Festival.
-As the Sanremo entry got more attention, British numbers chosen for the B side were # 43 Billboard Hot 100 and # 7 Billboard Whose Heart Are You Breaking Tonight, Ted Murry and Benny Davis' songs Adult Contemporary Chart.
+The recording of Connie Francis's "Ho bisogno di vederti" was released shortly before the Sanremo Music Festival.
+As the Sanremo entry got more attention, a British number chosen for the B side was the No. 43 Billboard Hot 100 and No. 7 Billboard Easy Listening Chart "Whose Heart Are You Breaking Tonight?", written by Ted Murry and Benny Davis.

 Other releases: MGM Records Single K 2109

-The second edition of "Ho bisogno di vederti" came after the success of the festival.
-Now another Italian song was chosen for side B, 'C'è una cosa che non sai' ', album' 'Connaie Francis' song released in the United States for 'better' "for mama".
+"Ho bisogno di vederti" was rereleased after the success at the festival.
+Another Italian song was chosen for side B, "C'è una cosa che non sai".
 "C'è una cosa che non sai" also appeared on the A side of a single published between both versions of "Ho bisogno di vederti".
-In that scene, "C'è una cosa chen non sai" was with the Italian version of Francis.

 English version

-Francis recorded the English version "You are mine (when you are lonely)".
-As opposed to the original chorus of Italian lyrics being left, the entire lyrics were omitted, so in contrast to the original 3 minutes 30 seconds run time of the Italian version, execution of the English version The time was only 2:56 minutes.
+Francis recorded the English version as "You're Mine (Just When You're Lonely)", which was shorter than the Italian version by around 30 seconds.

-"You're Mine (Just When You're lonely)" was released as the B side of Francis' single "Wishing It Was You".
+"You're Mine (Just When You're Lonely)" was released as the B-side of Francis' single "Wishing It Was You".

 Unregistered German version

-The German version entitled "Ich muss immer one dich denken" was scheduled to be picked up at Philips Studios in London on May 26, 1965.
-There, Francis and some other German songs, Tony Hatch.
+The German version entitled "Ich muss immer one dich denken" was scheduled to be recorded at Philips Studios in London on May 26, 1965.
+There, Francis recorded other songs in German with Tony Hatch.
 However, "During my busy day, I was not registered due to a delay in my busy recording schedule."